AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 ### GetElectorVoteWithAllRecords

-Get the information about a voter including the votes and withdrawal information.
+Gets the information about a voter including the votes and withdrawal information.

 ```Protobuf
 rpc GetElectorVoteWithAllRecords (google.protobuf.StringValue) returns (ElectorVote) {}